-As supervisors and managers, it seems like our days are filled with more problems than not.
-It’s the thing that drives many leaders to burn out.
+As supervisors and managers, it seems like our days are filled with more problems than solutions.
+This is a leading cause of burnout in many leaders.

 What if you could remove the stress of difficulties, excel in your role, and lead a more fulfilled life?